-One of these changes involved the App Switcher and the way apps are closed, with Apple introducing a gesture that was much more cumbersome than the simple swipe up to close option that was available on devices with a Home button.
+One of these changes involved the App Switcher and the way open apps are found, with Apple introducing a gesture to reach the App Switcher on devices with a Home button.

-- At the Home screen of the iPhone X, or while in an app, swipe up and hold from the bottom of the display.
+- At the Home screen of the iPhone, or while in an app, swipe up from the bottom of the screen and pause while still pressing the screen.

-- When the App Switcher comes up swipe through the different app cards to find the app that you want to close.
+- When the App Switcher comes up, swipe left and right through the different app cards to find the app that you want to close.

 - Use a quick swipe upwards to close the app.